-As required by the Texas Human Resources Code, if the client is 14 years of age and younger and services are not provided by an exempt entity, THSteps dental providers shall require the client to be accompanied to THSteps dental appointments by a parent, guardian, or other adult who is authorized by the parent or guardian.
+As required by the Texas Human Resources Code, clients who are 14 years of age and younger must be accompanied to Texas Health Steps dental checkups and visits by the client's parent, legal guardian, or another adult who is authorized by the parent or legal guardian.
+The authorized adult can be the client's relative.
+The individual accompanying the client must wait for the client while the appointment takes place.